giry-dev/mangrove-docs/docs/keeper-bots/guides/use-delegation-to-borrow-funds-for-cleaning.md

 sidebar_position: 2
 ---

-# How to use borrowed funds for cleaning via Mangrove's delegation mechanism
+# Using borrowed funds for cleaning via Mangrove's delegation mechanism

 Cleaners can use Mangrove's [delegation mechanism](/docs/contracts/technical-references/taking-and-making-offers/taker-order/delegate-takers.md) to borrow funds for cleaning: Mangrove will allow an account to call `snipesFor` on behalf of a taker that has not approved that account, as long as all sniped offers fail.
 This enables borrowing of funds from any taker that has approved Mangrove for some token.